Osiris-Team/jSQL-Gen/README.md

 ## How?
 Generates one class for each table.
-The generated class contains static methods like `get() delete() update() add() etc...` to interact with the table and fields for each column `obj.id obj.name etc...`, which means that each instance/object of the class represents one row.
+The generated class contains static methods like `get() delete() update() add() etc...` to interact with the table.
+Each instance/objectof the class represents one row and has public fields like `obj.id obj.name etc...`.

 ## Features